-Pierce Mortuary Colleges provides selected certifications to students that are great ways to learn more about a specific funeral service skill-set.
+The College may provide selected certifications to students that are great ways to learn more about a specific funeral service skill set.
 These certifications will enhance your resume by making you more competitive and increasing your eligibility for a wider variety of opportunities.